-Purpose: To verify that the device under test maintains 10Base-T link upon reception of valid 10Base-T frames.
+Purpose: To verify that the DUT maintains 10BASE-T link upon reception of valid 10BASE-T frames.

-[1] IEEE Std 802.3, 1998 Edition: Sections 14.2.3.1, 14.3.1.3.2 Figures 14-16, 14-17, 28.3, Figure 28-17
+[1] IEEE Std 802.3, 2000 Edition: subclauses 14.2.3.1, 14.3.1.3.2, Figure 14-16, Receive differential input voltage - narrow pulse, Figure 14-17, Receiver differential input voltage - wide pulse, subclause 28.3, Figure 28-17, NLP Receive Link Integrity Test state diagram

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

-Discussion: Auto-Negotiating devices implementing a 10Base-T PMA must support Figure 28-17 "NLP Receive Link Integrity Test state diagram", unlike legacy 10Base-T implementation which follow Figure 14-6 "Link Integrity Test Function state diagram".
-The significant difference between these figures is that link may not be established based on the reception of 10Base-T frames (indicated as RD=active).
-However, once a 10Base-T link is ready, reception of either link test pulses or 10Base-T frames may maintain the link.
-However, as indicated in section 14.3.1.3.2, reception of signaling not meeting the requirements of Figures, 14-16, or 14-17 should not be accepted as RD=active.
-This includes 100Base-TX signaling.
+Discussion: Auto-Negotiating devices implementing a 10BASE-T PMA must support Figure 28-17, NLP Receive Link Integrity Test state diagram, unlike legacy 10BASE-T implementation which follow Figure 14-6, Link Integrity Test Function state diagram.
+The significant difference between these figures is that link may not be established based on the reception of 10BASE-T frames (indicated as RD=active).
+However, once a 10BASE-T link is ready, reception of either link test pulses or 10BASE-T frames may maintain the link.
+However, as indicated in section 14.3.1.3.2, reception of signaling not meeting the requirements of Figure 14-16, Receive differential input voltage - narrow pulse, or Figure14-17, Receiver differential input voltage - wide pulse, should not be accepted as RD=active.
+This includes 100BASE-TX signaling.

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
-Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.
+Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a $100\Omega$ line termination.

-Part A: Link maintenance via RD=active
+Part a: Link maintenance via RD=active

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use a Traffic Generator to send the DUT 'lc_max' link pulses spaced at 16ms followed by validly formed 10Base-T frames spaced at 16ms - 3.
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use a Traffic Generator to send the DUT 'lc\max' link pulses spaced at 16 ms followed by validly formed 10BASE-T frames spaced at 16 ms. - 3.
 Determine whether the DUT entered into a good link by determining if it is sending NLPs.
-Also, if the means exists, determine if the DUT received the frames after link_control[NLP]=ENABLE occurs.
+Also, if the means exists, determine if the DUT received the frames after link\control[NLP]=ENABLE occurs.

-Part B: Refusal of link based on RD=active
+Part b: Refusal of link based on RD=active

-- 4. Establish a connection (not a link) to the DUT - 5.
-Use a Traffic Generator to send the DUT validly formed 10Base-T frames spaced at 16ms for a duration exceeding autoneg_wait_timer - 6.
+- 4. Establish a connection (not a link) to the DUT. - 5.
+Use a Traffic Generator to send the DUT validly formed 10BASE-T frames spaced at 16 ms for a duration exceeding autoneg\wait\timer. - 6.
 Determine whether the DUT entered into a good link by determining if it is sending NLPs.
-Also, if the means exists, determine if the DUT received any of the frames
+Also, if the means exists, determine if the DUT received any of the frames.

-Part C: Refusal of link maintenance upon reception of 100Base-TX signaling
+Part C: Refusal of link maintenance upon reception of 100BASE-TX signaling

-- 7. Establish a connection (not a link) to the DUT - 8.
-Use a Traffic Generator to send the DUT 'lc_max' link pulses spaced at 16ms, then 100Base-TX signaling for several seconds, followed by validly formed 10Base-T frames spaced at 16ms - 9.
-Determine whether the DUT remains in a 10Base-T link by monitoring if it is sending out NLPs throughout the process.
-Also, if the means exists, determine if the DUT received any of the frames
+- 7. Establish a connection (not a link) to the DUT. - 8.
+Use a Traffic Generator to send the DUT 'lc\max' link pulses spaced at 16 ms, then 100BASE-TX signaling for several seconds, followed by validly formed 10BASE-T frames spaced at 16 ms. - 9.
+Determine whether the DUT remains in a 10BASE-T link by monitoring if it is sending out NLPs throughout the process.
+Also, if the means exists, determine if the DUT received any of the frames.